 Uninsured/Underinsured Motorist Coverage

-Insurance carriers in Tennessee are mandated by law to include uninsured motorist options in every auto insurance quote.
+Insurance carriers in Franklin, TN are mandated by law to include uninsured motorist options in every auto insurance quote.
 While this kind of coverage is not mandatory, I do advise all clients to give it some thought as it may be a financial lifesaver in the event of an accident.

 Uninsured/underinsured motorist coverage can pay for both bodily injury and property damages in case you collide with a driver that does not have auto insurance.
 This also kicks in if the other driver exhausts his liability insurance and does not have enough coverage to satisfy the full cost of your damages.

 An important thing to mention is that neither uninsured motorist bodily injury nor property damage limits can exceed the liability limits discussed earlier – for example, if your bodily injury liability coverage is $25,000 per person, that will act as a maximum for the uninsured motorist portion as well.